 Registering a Class 19 Trademark

 When you register a trademark with the USPTO, you are protected against infringement from other companies in the same industry.
-It is possible to have a similar mark to another company, as long as it will not cause confusion in the marketplace.
+For this reason, it’s possible for two companies to have similar names or logos as long as they operate in different market spaces.

 What Is a Class 19 Trademark?

 It’s important to remember that most of these materials do not contain metal.
-Even if you see your good in the following examples, if it contains metal it might belong in a different class.
+Even if you see your good in the following examples, if it contains metal in any capacity it might belong in a different class.

-Building materials in trademark class 19 include: bitumen products, asbestos products, agglomerated cork, beams, girders, binding agents for brick and stone, bricks, building timber and lumber, building stone, cement slabs and other select cement products, chimney related components, concrete, drainpipes, ducts for ventilation and air conditioning, floor tiles, foundry molds, and more.
+Some common examples of materials include asbestos products, agglomerated cork, wooden beams, girders, binding agents for brick and stone, bricks, building timber and lumber, building stone, cement slabs and other select cement products, chimney related components, concrete, drainpipes, ducts for ventilation and air conditioning, floor tiles, foundry molds, and more.

-A number of non-metallic rigid pipes for building fall in this class.
-Some examples include branching pipes, drain pipes, gutter pipes, and penstock pipes.
+- Pipes – A number of non-metallic rigid pipes for building fall in this class as well.
+Some examples include drainage pipes, gutter pipes, and penstock pipes.